shakna-israel/doubleplusgood/README.md

 + Things inside `{{` and `}}` get replaced via a call to tostring.

++ Escaping: Like in Lua, the macro engine will escape on `\`.
+However, it does this at macro expansion.
+Which means if you want it during the Lua evaluation time, you'll probably need to double escape.

 + Like Lua, the engine is whitespace agnostic.

 ---